EddieHubCommunity/awesome-github-profiles/README.md

 ![.github/workflows/main.yml](https://github.com/EddieJaoudeCommunity/awesome-github-profiles/workflows/.github/workflows/main.yml/badge.svg)

-List of GitHub profiles that have awesome customisation, that you can use for inspiration.
+List of GitHub profiles that have awesome customization, that you can use for inspiration.\
 Feel free to submit a pull request with your suggestions of awesome GitHub profiles.

 <p align="center">